A New Dynamic Programming Approach for Spanning Trees with Chain Constraints and Beyond: Introduction

 It turns out that with some modifications, the technical insights outlined above are enough to push our results beyond pure chain constraints towards the more general problem of \emph{minimum laminarly constrained spanning trees} (\MLCST), which is defined as follows.

 \begin{mdframed}[leftmargin=0.025\linewidth,rightmargin=0.025\linewidth] {\textbf{Minimum Laminarly Constrained Spanning Tree Problem (\labeltarget{prb:MLCST}{\MLCST}):}} Let $G=(V,E)$ be a graph with edge costs $c\colon E\to\mathbb{R}_{\geqslant 0}$, let $\mathcal{L}\subseteq 2^V\setminus\{\emptyset,V\}$ be a laminar family, and $a_S,b_S\in\mathbb{Z}_{\geqslant0}$ for $S\in\mathcal{L}$.
 Find a spanning tree $T\subseteq E$ minimizing $c(T)\coloneqq\sum_{e\in T}c(e)$ among all trees satisfying \end{mdframed} Note that if $\mathcal{L}$ contains precisely all singletons, then the above problem setting reduces to the minimum bounded degree spanning tree problem (\MBDST) mentioned in the introduction.
 From a structural point of view, constraint types in the special cases \MCCST and \MBDST are ``orthogonal'' in the sense that the role of $\mathcal{L}$ is taken by a chain in one case and by an antichain in the other.
 Currently, there is no efficient approach covering both cases.
 For a step towards \MLCST using our dynamic programming framework, we parametrize laminar families by their \emph{width}, which is the smallest integer $k$ such that the laminar family does not contain any $k+1$ disjoint sets.
-Using this notion, we can generalize \cref{thm:MCCST} to obtain the following result. \begin{theorem} For every $\varepsilon>0$, there is a randomized $(1,1+\varepsilon)$-approximation algorithm for \MLCST with running time $|V|^{\Oh(\sfrac{k\log |V|}{\varepsilon^2})}$, where $k$ is the width of the laminar family $\mathcal{L}$. \end{theorem} Observe that the running time in the above result depends exponentially on the width of the laminar family.
+We denote the width of a laminar family $\mathcal{L}$ by $\operatorname{width}(\mathcal{L}$.
+Using this notion, we can generalize \cref{thm:MCCST} to obtain the following result. \begin{theorem} For every $\varepsilon>0$, there is a randomized $(1,1+\varepsilon)$-approximation algorithm for \MLCST with running time $|V|^{\Oh(\sfrac{k\log |V|}{\varepsilon^2})}$, where $k=\operatorname{width}(\mathcal{L})$. \end{theorem} Observe that the running time in the above result depends exponentially on the width of the laminar family.
 For width $k$ up to the order $\mathcal{O}(\log|V|)$, we thus still achieve quasi-polynomial running time.
 Unfortunately, the exponential dependence on $k$ seems to be intrinsic to our approach.

 Our dynamic programming approach is very versatile in terms of constraint types that can be handled.
 To highlight this fact, we show how it can be employed in the context of the Traveling Salesman Problem (TSP), where one is often interested in finding spanning trees with parity constraints on a laminar family of cuts.
 More precisely we consider the \emph{metric shortest connected $T$-join problem} (\MSCJ), which is a generalization of \pathTSP defined as follows.